A SEXUAL ASSAULT RESOURCE CENTER

+We provide free trauma therapy to anyone (ages 3 and up) who has been a victim of a crime, sexually assaulted, or experienced a various form of trauma.
 Trauma of any type can have significant mental health consequences.
 Typically, victims of any type of trauma suffer from symptoms of PTSD, which include stress, anxiety, dissociation, concentration, hyper-arousal, and distortions.
 Sexual assault can have additional profound effects due to the highly personal violation of the crime.
 Along with PTSD symptoms, guilt, shame, trust issues, deep pain, depression, self-esteem, and anger are among the most common symptoms victims experience.
 Specific trauma-focused mental health treatments have proven to be effective in helping people overcome the many common symptoms.
 All of our contract therapists practice trauma-informed treatment approaches that are specifically tailored to each individual.
 The mental health interventions are provided in conjunction with advocacy to provide the best possible services.

 The primary focus of our program is to increase protective factors against multiple forms of violence in our service area, with a specific focus on: